cguenther0929/firework_igniter/README.md

 v0.0.2 -- Implementation of UART buffering for the XBEE module has been completed.
 The buffering operation is untested, however.
 SW modified so that a particular analog switch can be enabled.
 Readings can now be taken from the A2D.
 A2D readings are very accurate.

 v1.0.0 -- This version has been tested with a PC (running the v1.0.0 python application), in which commands were exchanged over a USB cable.
 Fuse check functionality is working well.
 This version is suitable for running a show.

+v1.0.1 -- Minor code updates to redirect UART 2 output to the XBee wireless module.
+Fixed bug where fuse values higher than 9 (multi-digit) couldn't be ignited.
+Successfully tested with wireless controller.